Try It Yourself

 The goals is to have a first look at Dovetail to:

-• Introduction into the Flow Manager and Flow Designer
+- Introduction to Flow Manager and Flow Designer

-• Making minor adjustments to existing flows and observing the results
+- Make minor adjustments to existing flows and observe the results

-• How to use the Dovetail Academy for documentation
+- How to use Dovetail Academy for documentation

-• The concept of a Messaging system, especially HTTP calls
+- The concept of a messaging system, specifically HTTP calls

 Requirements